Synagogues in Vilnius - what is so confusing about them?

 Former synagogues or houses of prayers in Vilnius you can easily observe today:

 An important kloyz was established on Geliu street 6 by Zavel Peisakhovich Germaize.
-It was very close to the main train station so sometimes people would refer to it as travellers’ synagogue.
+It was very close to the main train station so sometimes people would refer to it as travelers’ synagogue.
 There were 192 regular worshippers in 1923.
 After WWII, the building was used as the warehouse and some apartments.
-However, since 1990 the building was abandoned and only in 2015 the reconstruction started.
+However, in 1990 the building was abandoned and only in 2015 the reconstruction started.
 The exterior is already finished.
 You can easily observe it from Geliu street.
-The purpose of the building is not determined yet, but it will serve the needs of local Jewish community.
+The building now serves the needs of the local Jewish community and welcomes some cultural events.

-In the inner courtyard of Aguonu sreet 5 you can find the building of Khurgin’s prayer house.
+In the inner courtyard of Aguonu street 5 you can find the building of Khurgin’s prayer house.
 It was established in the courtyard of Gurevich Yiddish gymnasium.
-Today the building serves as the headquarters of veterans of Afghanistan war.
+Today the building serves as the headquarters of veterans of the Afghanistan war.

 Former synagogues or houses of prayers in Vilnius quite complicated to get to: